piano35-edb/barman-docs-rewrite/docs/configuring/configuration_files.md

 *; which belongs to the server which is configured with the option 'cluster=pg', go here*
 ```

+## Reserved words

 The following two reserved words can't be used as server names or as model names in Barman:

 -   **barman**: identifier of the global section
 -   **all**: a shortcut that allows you to execute some commands in sequence on every server managed by Barman

+## Overrides

 Barman implements the **convention over configuration** design paradigm, which attempts to reduce the number of options that you are required to configure without losing flexibility.
 Therefore, some server options can be defined at global level and overridden at server level, allowing users to specify a generic behavior and refine it for one or more servers.
 These options have a global/server scope.

-For a list of all the available configurations and their scope, please refer to [section 5 of the 'man' page](https://docs.pgbarman.org/barman.5.html).